Last Updated on April 1, 2021 by Nina Ahmedow

 The unique architecture of the Plateau is absolutely gorgeous.
 You don’t have to be an architecture enthusiast to appreciate this scenic residential neighborhood.
 And yes, gentrification is an issue here, but you can still find restaurants that serve good and cheap ethnic food.

-If you’re thinking about visiting Montreal check out these Airbnbs in the Plateau.
-To ensure a responsible stay I suggest you look for places that are not available year-round.
+If you’re thinking about visiting Montreal check out these places in the city.

 2. The Beautiful Architecture

 From skyscrapers to cute old buildings you can find everything in Montreal.